 Berzelius is a SuperPOD compute cluster using SLURM as its resource manager.
 General SLURM documentation should be valid for making resource allocations on Berzelius.
 Check the

 man pages or documentation at https://slurm.schedmd.com/.
 Other NSC SLURM documentation is likely useful also in this context and can be found at https://www.nsc.liu.se/support/batch-jobs/, but may not apply in all parts.

 The wall time limit has been set to 3 days (72h) to ensure that there is reasonable turnover of jobs.
-If this wall time limit is a show-stopper for you, please contact support explaining why, and we can extend the wall time limit for select jobs.
+You can extend the wall time of a running job using boost-tools.

 There are default allocation settings in place based on the number of GPUs allocated.
 Currently these are, 1 task using 16 CPU cores and 125 GB RAM for every GPU allocated.
 This allows you to only specify the amount of GPUs your job requires — e.g.